Semantic-Based Few-Shot Learning by Interactive Psychometric Testing: Experiments and Discussion

 In our work, we use the SGD optimizer with momentum 0.9, and set the decay factor to 0.1.
-When extracting image features in SSL, ResNet50~\cite{he2016deep} is applied as backbone and are trained for 1000 epochs with the 128 batch-size.
-The learning rate decays from 0.5 at epoch 700,800 and 900.
-When fine-tuning the SGN network, margin value, learning rate, training epochs are set to 0.4, 0.001, 15 respectively.
+When extracting image features in SSL, ResNet50~\cite{he2016deep} is applied as backbone and are trained for 1000 epochs with 128 batch-size.
+The learning rate decays from 0.5 at epoch 700, 800 and 900.
+When fine-tuning by psychometric responses, margin value, learning rate, training epochs are set to 0.4, 0.001, 15 respectively.
 During prototypical network training, we use the same backbone of SSL for a fair comparison, train the model 100 epochs with 10000 tasks each epoch, and set the learning rate to 0.1 that decays every 20 epochs.

 The results are reported in Table~\ref{Compare}.
-It could be seen without losing too much ability of typical one-shot learning (decreasing by $4.95\%$).
-We could boost the ability of semantic-based one-shot learning significantly (increasing by $9.98\%$).
-Furthermore, the annotation burdens are dramatically released from 36000 times label-based annotations to 1000 times psychometric testings.
+It could be seen without losing too much accuracy of typical one-shot learning (decreasing by $4.95\%$ in 5-way, and $2.43\%$ in 20-way).
+We could boost the ability of semantic-based one-shot learning significantly (increasing by $9.98\%$ in 5-way, and $7.35\%$ in 20-way).
+Furthermore, the annotation burdens on base data are dramatically released from 36000 times label-based annotations to 1000 times psychometric testings.